+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove the cover.

+- 3. Remove the front bezel.

-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Release the memory-retention clips on each side of the memory modules.
+- 4. Remove the drive cage.

+- 5. Release the memory-retention clips on each side of the memory modules.

-4. Lift the memory modules out of the connectors on the system board.
+6. Lift the memory modules out of the connectors on the system board.